Trianglen Waiting Hall

 Trianglen Waiting Hall, also known as The Bee (Danish: Bien), or more rarely as the Soup Bowl (Danish: Suppeterrinen)) or The Turtle (Danish: Skildpadden), as a reference to the plump shape of the building, is a former tramway waiting hall on Trianglen in the Østerbro district of Copenhagen, Denmark.
 The Art Nouveau style building was constructed in 1907 to designs by Peder Vilhelm Jensen-Klint in collaboration with his employee Povl Baumann.

 History

-The architect Peter Vilhelm Jensen-Klint was charged with designing the building in 1904.
-It is not known why Jensen-Klint—a young architect who had recently completed Gotved Gymnasium but had little other experience—was selected for the assignment but another waiting hall, on City Hall Square, designed by the city architect, had been subject to heavy criticism for its design. Østerbro Landowners Association (Østerbro Grundejerforening) had preferred an underground solution, stating that a building of that size would completely dominate the square.
+The architect Peder Vilhelm Jensen-Klint was charged with designing the building in 1904.
+It is not known why Jensen-Klint—a young architect who had recently completed Gotved Gymnasium but had little other experience—was selected for the assignment, but another waiting hall, on City Hall Square, designed by the city architect, had been subject to heavy criticism for its design. Østerbro Landowners Association (Østerbro Grundejerforening) had preferred an underground solution, stating that a building of that size would completely dominate the square.
 Jensen-Klint had to create five different design proposals before the association was satisfied with the design.
 Jensen-Klint's employee Povl Baumann influenced the final design of the building.